Home Compare EW vs VRTX

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
-Vertex Pharmaceuticals Incorporated leads by 19 points on the overall comparison score.
+The lead is spread across stability and profitability, rather than sitting in one isolated gap.
+The overall score gap is 16 points in favour of Vertex Pharmaceuticals Incorporated.

 Trajectory Similarity